 Keep in mind that with every youth group fundraising campaign, you are teaching children about community service and being a part of something larger than themselves.
 Not only will this help your church financially, but it can also give children a sense of purpose and strengthen their faith.

-Confirmation fundraisers are often held to fund group retreats or events where young adults can learn about the responsibilities and obligations to support their Faith as they mature.
+Confirmation fundraisers are often held to fund group retreats or events where young adults can learn about the responsibilities to support their faith as they mature.
 These activities may include fun activities and games where adolescents learn the value of love, friendship, giving, and working together.
 Groups often engage in discussions about the Bible, lessons learned and applied to real life, and how to keep faith abundant without the constant supervision of parents.

 Church Fundraising Resource Center

 DoJiggy is dedicated to helping churches better execute fundraising events.
 With our Church Fundraising Resource Center, we strive to provide the best collection of resources to make church events more successful.
 Our goal is that these fundraising resources along with our affordable software services will save your church or church group valuable staff and volunteer time and allow you to raise more money for your church and mission.